Netflix Password Reset Not Working? Here Are 9 Fixes

 Fix 4: Reset Worked But Netflix Still Says Incorrect Password

 Even after a successful reset, some devices continue to display an incorrect password error.
-This happens when the device keeps using old login information.
+This happens when devices store old login information and don’t update automatically.

 Sign out of all devices and log in again.
 On smart TVs, uninstall and reinstall the Netflix app if needed.
 Logging in first on a computer ensures the new password works before trying other devices.